Matt Tommey

 I started experimenting with encaustic wax within my basketry work back in 2011.
 My friend, encaustic painter Julia Fosson was kind enough to share some basic information about using encaustic wax in my art and armed with enough knowledge to be dangerous I launched into my encaustic art journey.

-The second way I use encaustic wax in my art is to combine natural pigments and oil paints with the medium in order to create interesting surface treatments.
+I also use encaustic wax in my art is to combine natural pigments and oil paints with the medium in order to create interesting surface treatments.
 From layering to scraping to embedding objects, I love the combination of encaustic wax and the natural materials I use in my basketry like bark, vines and foliage.
 To my knowledge, the techniques I use with encaustic wax in sculptural basketry are unique to my work.

 Examples of My Encaustic Artwork